lazy-dinosaur/Backtoeng.nvim/README.md

 ## Setup

 > [!IMPORTANT]
-> You need cli command line to choose englist input source!!!
+> You need cli command line to choose english input source!!!

 For setup you need only one cli command line to change input source to English